open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 git submodule update --init --recursive
 ````

-We need the path of TensorRT and cuDNN path for MMDeploy installation.
+We need the path of TensorRT and cuDNN for MMDeploy installation.
 - for Jetson Nano:
 ```shell
 export TENSORRT_DIR=/usr/src/tensorrt